shawnferry/HOL7712-gitbook/adding-a-kernel-zone.md

   }
   ```

-3. In a separate window run the agent on WWW.
+3. In a separate window, run the agent on WWW.
   `puppet agent -t -d`

-4. Execution may take some time[^1]
+4. Execution may take some time[^1].

-[^1]: Continue with the lab
+[^1]: Continue with the lab.